one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 ### Use with Docker Development Environment

-    A sample application to set up fast local development with hot reload inside docker.
+    A sample application to set up fast local development with hot reload and debugger inside docker.

 ## Outcome

-By doing `docker-compose up` inside working directory one should be able to run the Micronaut application.
+By doing `docker-compose up` inside working directory you should be able to run the Spring Boot application.
+The app is compiled in docker.
+Your code changes will be automatically compiled and hot reloaded without having to restart the app or docker container.
-Not just that, While your application is running, Make changes inside source directory, And then you would see that the changes automatically reflected inside docker.

 ### Prerequisites